klyxmaster/guidereaderlite/README.md

 ## TODO:
 - **Classes** Currently these are not done, but I do have them in place, I route and test my guide with a priest.
 But once I am happy with all the new updates I will go back and clean up the classes.
 - **Arrow GPS** NPC's are done and spot on, objectives are W.I.P.
 Use map for now to locations.
--**TAGS** Some tags are goofy, as I am experimenting with them, but should work for the most part.
+- **TAGS** Some tags are goofy, as I am experimenting with them, but should work for the most part.
--**RETAIL VERSION** YES!
+- **RETAIL VERSION** YES!
 I plan on making a retails version of GRL.
 FREE!
 Will do this one all the bugs are worked out.
 And only will be WOTLK only.